pe44enka/WordCloud/README.md

 ## Word Cloud

 ### Description
-This notebook is created as a part of **Crush course on Python** by Google and supposed to create a word cloud based on frequency of words appearance in the text on website.
+This notebook is created as a part of **Crush course on Python** by Google and supposed to create a Word Cloud based on frequency of words appearance in the text on website.

 ### Objectives
 Can you guess a poem or a novel just by looking at most frequent words in it?
 Or maybe its genre at least?
 Let's give it a try!